 Getting the flu vaccine as soon as it becomes available each year is best.
 It takes about two weeks after vaccination for antibodies to develop in the body and provide protection against the flu.
 Influenza seasons are unpredictable and can begin as early as October.
 To find a flu clinic location near you, visit: http://flushot.healthmap.org/.

-Talk protecting yourself and others against the flu.
-Californians can also take steps to prevent themselves and their families from getting flu and other respiratory infections by washing your hands frequently, covering your cough with a sleeve or a tissue, and staying home if you are sick.
+Californians can also take some basic steps to protect themselves and their families from getting flu and other respiratory infections.
+Make sure to wash your hands often, cover coughs and sneezes with your sleeve or a tissue, and stay home when you are sick.

 View personal stories of people affected by the flu at ShotbyShot.org.
-For more flu information, visit www.Flu.gov.
+For more information about flu, visit www.flu.gov.

 The California Department of Public Health (CDPH) Influenza Surveillance Program is a collaborative effort between CDPH, the CDC, Kaiser Permanente, California local health jurisdictions and participating sentinel providers and laboratories.
 Annual influenza epidemics follow a winter seasonal pattern in the United States with typical activity peaking during late December to early February.
 CDPH obtains and analyzes clinical, pharmacy and laboratory data year-round in an effort to determine the timing and impact of influenza activity and to determine how well circulating strains of the virus match those used in the current influenza vaccines.